Skip to Content

 • Add the coleslaw to the dressing and mix.
 Let sit while the orzo finishes cooking.

-• Dice the scallions.
-Toast the almonds in a large dry skillet over medium heat for about 5 minutes, or until they start to turn golden brown, stirring frequently.
+• Toast the almonds in a large dry skillet over medium heat for about 5 minutes, or until they start to turn golden brown, stirring frequently.

-• Add the cooked, drained orzo to the large bowl with the coleslaw and dressing.
+• Mix it all together: Add the cooked, drained orzo to the large bowl with the coleslaw and dressing.
 Add the diced scallions, toasted almonds, and dried cranberries.
 Stir, and season with additional salt and pepper, if desired.
 Garnish with additional scallions, toasted almonds, and dried cranberries.
 Serve chilled or room temperature.

 Notes